FrogMerk/COSNotes/Strixhaven/3. Locations/The Biblioplex.md

 To walk into the Biblioplex is to step into a living spell — a place where curiosity bends reality, and where learning is not just revered, but alive.
 ```

 The center of Strixhaven is the Biblioplex, the university's main library.
 At the heart of the library is a snarl, a tangle in the fabric of magic, that glows like a miniature sun in the grand Hall of Oracles.
-A star arch called [[the Dawnbow]] curves across the sky above the library, marking its location as a center of mystic learning.
+A star arch called [[The Dawnbow]] curves across the sky above the library, marking its location as a center of mystic learning.

 Arches welcome inquisitive minds into the library.
 Inside, almost every surface from the floor to the high ceiling is jammed with stacks of books.
 The interior of the Biblioplex is vast, with long hallways, archive chambers tall enough to have their own weather, and even pools and moat-passages crossable only by boat.